magentaong/EcoStep/README.md

 ## Next Steps
 1. Make layout responsive
-2. Design the other pages + include JS for functionality
+2. Design the other pages